adirastogi/machine-learning/README.md

 machine-learning
 ================

-A repository for my Machine Learning homework.
+<h3>A repository for my Machine Learning homework.</h3>

+Assignment 1:<br />
+Implement various linear regression algorithms for single and mltiple parameters using gradient descent and normal equation methods